 A Long Journey: The Evolution of Special Education in China

-A Seed Takes Root: The Early History of Special Education in China (Pre-20th Century)
+A Seed Takes Root: Early History of Special Education in China (Pre-20th Century)

 Confucianism and Social Norms

-Confucianism, a core philosophical tradition in China, emphasizes education and social order.
-However, it also placed a high value on conformity and filial piety.
-This social context often resulted in the marginalization of individuals with disabilities.
+Confucianism, a core philosophical tradition, emphasizes education and social order.
+However, its historical focus on conformity and filial piety often resulted in the marginalization of individuals with disabilities.
+Despite this, educational equity was a latent ideal, as the philosophy also preached that “in education, there should be no distinction of classes.”

 Early Forms of Support